surajgariya00/blup-docs/wiki/design-ui/insert-widgets/switch-widget.md

     </tr>
     <tr>
       <td><strong>Hover Color</strong></td>
-      <td>Give it a color according to your need when user hover a cursor on Switch it will change color.</td>
+      <td>Give it a color according to your need when the user hovers a cursor on the Switch; it will change color.</td>
     </tr> <tr>
       <td><strong>Active Color</strong></td>
       <td>This will give the color to your track of Switch when it is active.</td>